twigphp/Twig/doc/04-Extending-Twig.markdown

 of all the above methods to keep your extension clean.

 The `getName()` method must always be implemented to return a unique identifier for the extension.
+Here is the most basic extension you can create:

+    [php]
+    class Project_Twig_Extension extends Twig_Extension
+    {
+      public function getName()
+      {
+        return 'project';
+      }
+    }

 >**TIP**
 >The bundled extensions are great examples of how extensions work.

-Registering a custom extension is like registering any other core extension:
+Registering a custom extension is like registering any other extension:

     [php]
     $twig->addExtension(new Project_Twig_Extension());